-PROPOSED RULE ADOPTION.
+ADOPTION.

-(a) An agency may gather information relevant to the subject matter of possible rulemaking and may solicit comments and recommendations from the public on a subject matter of possible rulemaking under active consideration within the agency by causing notice of possible rulemaking on the subject matter to be published in the [administrative bulletin] and indicating where, when, and how persons may comment.
+- (a) An agency may gather information relevant to the subject matter of possible rulemaking and may solicit comments and recommendations from the public by publishing an advanced notice of proposed rulemaking in the on a subject matter of possible rulemaking under active consideration within the agency by causing notice of possible rulemaking on the subjectmatter to be published in the [administrative bulletin] and indicating where, when, and how persons may comment. - (b) An agency may engage in negotiated rulemaking by appointing a committee to comment or to make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
+The committee, in consultation with one or more agency representatives, may attempt to reach a consensus on the terms or substance of a proposed rule. - In making the appointments, the agency shall attemptseek to establish a balance in representation

-- (b) An agency may engage in negotiated rulemaking by appointing a committee to comment or to make recommendations on the subject matter of a possible rulemaking under active consideration within the agency.
-In making the appointments, the agency shall seek to establish a balance in representation among interested stakeholders and the public.
-The agency shall publish a list of all committees with their membership at least [annually] in the [administrative bulletin].
-Notice of meetings of committees appointed under this subsection shall be published in the [administrative bulletin] at least [15 days] before prior to the meeting.
-Meetings of committees appointed under this section mustshall be open to the public. - (c) Except as otherwise provided by law, nothing in this This section does not prohibits agencies from obtaining information and opinions from members of the public on the subject of the rulemaking by any other method or procedure used in rulemaking.
+- 1 among persons known to have an interest interested stakeholders and the public.
+The agency - 2 shall publish a list of all committees with their membership at least [annually] in the - 3 [administrative bulletin].
+Notice of a meetings of a committees appointed under this subsection - 4 mustshall be published in the [administrative bulletin] at least [15 days] before prior to the - 5 meeting.
+A mMeetings of a committees appointed under this section is shall be open to the - 6 public. - 7 (c) Except as otherwise provided by law, nothing in this This section does not prohibits - 8 an agencyies from obtaining information and opinions from members of the public on the subject - 9 of the rulemaking by any other method or procedure used in rulemaking.

 This section is based upon the provisions of Section 3-101 of the 1981 MSAPA.
 Seeking advice before proposing a rule frequently alerts the agency to potential serious problems that will change the notice of proposed rulemaking and the rule ultimately adopted.
 This section is designed to encourage gathering information.
 It is not intended to prohibit any type of reasonable agency information gathering activities; however, the section seeks to insure that agencies act in a fashion that will result in a balance among interested groups from whom information is received.
+The advanced notice of proposed rulemaking under subsection (a) is a preliminary step for seeking information and is not the same as the notice of proposed rulemaking under Section 304, which begins the rulemaking process.